James A. Butler became North Carolina's first county extension agent, hired to conduct demonstration work in boll weevil eradication.

 To commemorate more than 100 years of 4-H in North Carolina, an exhibit on the history of the organization was displayed in the D.H.
 Hill Jr. Library.

-Wilma Hammett, Jan Christensen, Joan Gosper Ordinary Women, Extraordinary Service: To Family, Community, and North Carolina, a history of the family and consumer science program in North Carolina.
+Wilma Hammett, Jan Christensen, and Joan Gosper wrote, Ordinary Women, Extraordinary Service: To Family, Community, and North Carolina, a history of the family and consumer science program in North Carolina.
 A print edition exists in the library.

 The Department of 4-H Youth Development and Family & Consumer Sciences changed its name to the Department of Youth, Family, and Community Sciences.

-A. Rich Bonanno became Director of Extension in 2016.
+A. Rich Bonanno became director of extension in 2016.